javimosch/updateable-node-app/README.md

 ### How It Works

 - **During Deployment/Rollback**:
-  1. Before deploying a new version or rolling back, the current version's persistent folders are backed up to a special directory: `/data/persistent`.
+  1. Before deploying a new version or rolling back, the current version's persistent folders are **moved** (not copied) to a special directory: `/data/persistent`.
-  2. After the new version is deployed or the rollback is complete, the persistent folders are restored from `/data/persistent` to the new deployment directory.
+  2. After the new version is deployed or the rollback is complete, the persistent folders are **moved** from `/data/persistent` to the new deployment directory.
   3. If the new deployment package (zip file) contains any of the persistent folders, they are removed before restoring from the backup to avoid conflicts.

+- **Move Operations**: The system uses atomic move operations (`fs.rename()`) when possible for better performance and reduced disk usage.
+For cross-device scenarios (e.g., mounted volumes), it automatically falls back to copy+delete operations.

 - **Note**: The `/data/persistent` directory is created automatically and is not part of any deployment.
-It is solely used for storing the persistent folders during transitions.
+It is solely used for temporarily storing the persistent folders during transitions.

 ## Handling Large Projects with node_modules